chandywerks/Net-RCON/README.md

 ### BUILDING PACKAGE FROM GIT

-If you wish the build a package from the git repository you will need git and the Dist::Zilla application along with the Dist::Zilla::Plugin::PodWeaver and Dist::Zilla::Plugin::GithubMeta plugins.
+If you wish the build a package from the git repository you will need git and the following,
+	Dist::Zilla
+	Dist::Zilla::Plugin::PodWeaver
+	Dist::Zilla::Plugin::GithubMeta
+	Dist::Zilla::PluginBundle::Git

 To build a package from git: